When it comes to building applications for web and native platforms, React has emerged as one of the most popular JavaScript libraries.

-When it comes to building web applications, React has emerged as one of the most popular JavaScript libraries.
-However, developers often choose between using JavaScript or TypeScript when working with React.
+However, app developers often choose between using JavaScript or TypeScript when working with React.
 Both options have their own merits and considerations, making the decision significant for developers.

+What is typescript vs javascript?
 In this article, we will explore the debate of React with TypeScript vs JavaScript.
 We will delve into the advantages and disadvantages of each approach, allowing you to make an informed decision based on your specific needs and preferences.

 So, let’s dive in and examine the key factors that can help you determine which is better suited for your React projects.